-In loving memory of the nine members of the John Esh family who dies in a tragic accident on March 26, 2010.
+In loving memory of the nine members of the John Esh family who died in a tragic accident in March 2010.
 Many lives were touched when eleven people were suddenly transported into the realm of eternity by means of a head-on collision.
-We call it a tragic accident in God’s eyes.
-We always has a purpose.
+We call it a tragic accident.
+But in God’s eyes everything has a purpose.

 What is Life?
 What is Death?